Alleged leader of Chinese consulate attack in Pakistan reported killed

 Separatists have for decades campaigned against what they see as the unfair exploitation of resources, in particular natural gas and minerals.

-Writing by Syed Raza Hassan; Editing by Peter Graff
+Writing by Syed Raza Hassan; Editing by Peter Graff and Kirsten Donovan